Chapter Seven Walls Fall Down

 79. Clark's four buildings which he had left unfinished |

-An architect trying to make a living could not be so shy.
-William Lovering went to Philadelphia to offer his services.
+Lovering went to Philadelphia to offer his services.
 He had pressing reasons to call on Morris and Nicholson.
 Rather than pay him 8% of the cost of the buildings, Greenleaf had put him on a salary which seemed to guarantee some money in lieu of haggling over the cost of the buildings, but Greenleaf still did not pay him.
 In Philadelphia, Lovering charmed Morris who agreed to continue the $1500 salary and have Lovering supervise all other builders.
 Morris grandly headed his first letter to the one man now in charge: "Mr. William Lovering, Architect at City Washington."
 Nicholson agreed to use Lovering too and pay half his salary.
 Lovering landed on his feet but he was on shaky ground.
 Morris also hired William Cranch who had replaced Dr. Appleton.
-He too was Greenleaf's brother-in-law also Vice President Adams' nephew.
+He too was Greenleaf's brother-in-law and also Vice President John Adams' nephew.
 Morris advised Cranch that as for "Mr. Lovering's debts and the balance due to him [just over $3000] gain as much time as you can...."
 Neither Lovering nor anyone else Greenleaf hired ever received any more money under the contracts they made with Greenleaf.
 Morris made a start at fulfilling his contractual agreement with Lovering.
 He promptly sent $50 to Cranch to give to Lovering.
-Then Morris told Cranch that "it seems almost time for the City of Washington to support itself."(28) Meanwhile, Randolph met with Morris who said a payment was imminent.
-None came and the president wrote to him, and, in reply, Morris explained Greenleaf's false promises, the French invasion of Holland, his empty pockets, and the failure of the Nabob, Thomas Law, to loan him money.(29)
+Then Morris told Cranch that "it seems almost time for the City of Washington to support itself."(28) After all, there were houses that could be rented or sold.

-With an experienced politician, as well as a lawyer, on the board, the accusatory tone of its letters ended.
-Commissioner Alexander White probably liked Thornton more, but usually sided with Scott to check Thornton's impossible ideas.
+However, having contact with a more sympathetic president did not seem to make Thornton a better courtier.
+He persisted in having his own eccentric ideas.
 For example, the merchant James Barry needed a ruling on where he could extend his wharf into the river.
 White and Scott advised the president to let a street be extended to the water with the understanding that a Water Street would someday run parallel to the river.
 They also advised letting warehouses on wharves have only one fireplace.
 Thornton advised the president that completing Water Street paralleling the whole shore line was paramount.
 It was drawn into the plan.
 Most great ports had one.
 He pointed out places where made ground could be extended into the river to the extent of two or three city squares.
 He also pointed out that merchants often had their counting house in their warehouses with many rooms to accommodate clerks.
 They should be allowed more than one fireplace.
 The president waited for Thornton to write his very long dissent and then agreed with White and Scott.(31)

-As for the pressing need to save money, in a letter to his colleagues Thornton proposed that they hire "50 intelligent negroes for six years."
+Thornton also had the audacity to propose a radical solution to the age-old problem of finding it difficult to hire more skilled workers without raising wages.
+Positing that the Capitol would not be finished in time if they did get more stonecutters, Thornton proposed that they hire "50 intelligent negroes for six years."
 By "negroes" he meant slaves.
 "Two or three" skilled stone cutters would teach the slaves how to cut stone.
 Better yet the board could purchase the slaves and thus "no interference of the owners could then take place."
 Then the slaves would "have their liberty at the expiration of 5 or 6 years."

 Thornton's colleagues, both slave owners, did not officially respond to Thornton's proposal, and thus it never came to the president's attention.
 At the same time, his colleagues did not worry that Thornton had radical ideas.
 They could see that he was comfortable with slavery.
 On June 17, 1795, he had bought two slaves in Georgetown who were "honest, sober and free from all bodily complaint."
 He had also joined his colleagues in signing an order increasing the number of laborers, mostly hired slaves, to 100.
 In December 1794, Scott hired out two of his own slaves to work on the public buildings.
 Thornton eventually hired out one of his.
 On October 7, 1796, the board paid him $16.67 for three months work by one of his slaves.(32)